Megaureter and Other Congenital Ureteral Anomalies Treatment & Management

 Medical Therapy

-Increasing experience shows that a considerable number of children with VUR or megaureters without reflux or obstruction may demonstrate improved renal function on radiography, without surgical intervention.
-Nonoperative treatment mandates close follow-up care in patients with VUR or nonobstructed/nonrefluxing megaureters.
+Increasing experience shows that a considerable number of children with vesicoureteral reflux (VUR), or megaureters without reflux or obstruction, may demonstrate improved renal function on follow-up radiography, without surgical intervention.
+[6, 7] However, nonoperative treatment mandates close follow-up care in patients with VUR or nonobstructed/nonrefluxing megaureters.

 The need for antibiotic prophylaxis in all patients with VUR has been brought into question.
-Current recommendations include low-dose antibiotic suppression in children younger than 1 year with VUR and a history of febrile UTI, based on greater morbidity from recurrent UTI in this population.[3]
-Use of antibiotic prophylaxis in older children with VUR should be made on an individualized basis; however, the use of prophylaxis would appear to be the most beneficial in those with grade 3 or greater reflux, girls, those with a significant history of recurrent febrile UTIs, and/or those with bowel or bladder dysfunction.
+Current recommendations include low-dose antibiotic suppression in children younger than 1 year with VUR and a history of febrile urinary tract infection (UTI), based on greater morbidity from recurrent UTI in this population.
+[8] Use of antibiotic prophylaxis in older children with VUR should be made on an individualized basis; however, the use of prophylaxis would appear to be the most beneficial in those with one or more of the following risk factors:

 In the absence of obstruction and/or VUR, ureteral duplication anomalies require no specific therapy.